Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Display device location with NMEA data sources/README.md

 ## Use case

-NMEA sentences can be retrieved from GPS receivers and parsed into a series of coordinates with additional information.
-Devices without a built-in GPS receiver can retrieve NMEA sentences by using a separate GPS dongle, commonly connected bluetooth or through a serial port.
+NMEA sentences can be retrieved from an MFi GNSS/GPS accessory and parsed into a series of coordinates with additional information.

-The NMEA location data source allows for detailed interrogation of the information coming from the GPS receiver.
-For example, allowing you to report the number of satellites in view.
+The NMEA location data source allows for detailed interrogation of the information coming from a GNSS accessory.
+For example, allowing you to report the number of satellites in view, accuracy of the location, etc.

 ## How to use the sample